vinihvc/viniciusvicentini.com/README.md

 -  `build`: creates the production build version
 -  `start`: starts a simple server with the build production code
 -  `lint`: runs the linter in all components and pages
--  `test`: runs jest to test all components and pages
--  `test:watch`: runs jest in watch mode
 -  `analyze`: same as `build` but creates bundle analyzer file

 ## :stars: Reducing bundle size